Updating the SiD Detector concept: Potential new subsystems

 \subsection{Timing layers}

 As noted above the introduction of timing layers into the HCAL could allow beneficial identification of slow shower components from prompt components.
-This would provide an extra dimension to resolving track-cluster associations, and following shower development from layer to layer (by associating equal-time items) in the PFA.
+This would provide an extra dimension to resolving track-cluster associations, and following shower development from layer to layer in the PFA.
 Timing resolution at the nanosecond level should be sufficient for this application.

-In Figure~\ref{fig:vdendcaphits} the timing distribution of the beam background hits is shown, cleary showing the collision and then with a clear separation the backgrounds hits from a backsplach from the forward instrumentation.
+In Figure~\ref{fig:vdendcaphits} the timing distribution of the beam background hits is clearly showing the collision and then with a clear separation the backgrounds hits from a backslash from the forward region.

 A timing layer as part of the tracking system or between tracker and ECAL could serve as a powerful Time-of-Flight system (TOF), where the physics reach needs to be further studied.
 It is already clear, that \SID would need to target a timing resolution in order of \SI{10}{\pico\second} which is roughly a factor three to five better than the resolution target by the timing layers of ATLAS~\cite{CERN-LHCC-2020-007} and CMS~\cite{CERN-LHCC-2017-027}.
-A first performance study of a TOF layer located between the tracker and ECAL is shown in Figures~\ref{fig:Tofhllhc} and Figure~\ref{fig:Tofilc}.
+A back-of-the-envelope calculation~\cite{TOFStudy} of a TOF layer located between the tracker and ECAL is shown in Figures~\ref{fig:Tofhllhc} and Figure~\ref{fig:Tofilc}.